indexmap-rs/indexmap/README.rst

 - Iteration is very fast
 - Lookup is the same-ish as libstd HashMap, possibly suffers under load more due to the index vec to entries vec indirection
-- Grow the map is faster than libstd HashMap, doesn't need to move keys and values at all, only the index vec
+- Growing the map is faster than libstd HashMap, doesn't need to move keys and values at all, only the index vec

 Interesting Features:

 - Insertion order is preserved (swap_remove perturbs the order, like the method name says)
 - Implements .pop() -> Option<(K, V)> in O(1) time
-- OrderMap::new() is empty uses no allocation until you insert something
+- OrderMap::new() is empty and uses no allocation until you insert something